aidsemancik/aidsemancik/README.md

 - 👋 Hi, I’m @aidsemancik
-- 👀 I’m interested in cybersecurity and full-stack development
+- 👀 I’m interested in cybersecurity - cyber forensic analysis and pentesting
 - 😎 In my free time I enjoy running, weightlifting, playing video games, watching football, and watching F1 racing
-- 📖 I’m currently learning CompTIA Network+, Python, and Bash
+- 📖 I’m currently learning CompTIA Pentest+, Ruby, PHP, Python, Bash, and Powershell
+- 👨🏼‍💻 I'm skilled in CompTIA Network+, CompTIA Security+, HTML, CSS, and JavaScript
-- 💞 I’m looking to collaborate on cysec/network projects where I can gain practice and expertise
+- 💞 I’m looking to collaborate on analyst and pentesting projects where I can gain practice and expertise
-- 📫 How to reach me asemancik14@gmail.com
+- 📫 How to reach me: asemancik14@gmail.com

 <!---
 aidsemancik/aidsemancik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.